Cadabra/DateRecurrenceR.Objects/README.md

 | 'm' or 'M'  | M1/2   | The number of the day of month / the number of the month.                         |
 | 'w' or 'W'  | W1/2/3 | The number of the day of week / the number of the week / the number of the month. |

-Digits 1-7 equal days from Sunday to Saturday.

 ## Examples of Use